-Pourashava road and drain with very badly damaged surface and displaying poor maintenance
+Pourashava road with very badly damaged surface and displaying poor maintenance

-B. Proposed Components
+D. Proposed Components

-- 51. Figure 2 shows the locations of the proposed roads and drains in the Rangamati Pourashava. - 52.
-Roads necessary for rehabilitation/improvement were surveyed by the project consultants during the sub-project preparation stage and an inventory of required works was conducted with the assistance of the Pourashava engineers considering (i) all necessary issues and findings such as existing conditions, type, formation level (rise), widening, shoulder/footpath, side-drain, cross-drain/culvert, etc; (ii) roads with high target beneficiaries; and (iii) strategically important roads that have good linkage in the development of road communication networks.
-The identified roads were finalized through the workshop organized in the Pourashava in the presence of the mayor, councilors, Engineers and invited officials from relevant organizations. - 53.
-To accommodate climate change related inundation and annual floods, each road was assessed against whether: (i) existing crest level is 600 millimetres (mm) above existing normal flood level; (ii) road embankments are protected against annual floods; and (iii) drainage is adequate to accommodate rainfall runoff.
-Appendix 3 outlines proposed standards and additional climate change measures for level of service for proposed roads & drains. - 54.
+51. Figure- 2 shows the locations of the proposed roads in the Panchgarh Pourashava.

+52. Roads necessary for rehabilitation were surveyed by the project consultants during the sub-project preparation stage and an inventory of required works was conducted with the assistance of the pourashava engineers considering (i) all necessary issues and findings such as existing conditions, type, formation level (rise), widening, shoulder/footpath, side-drain, cross-drain/culvert, etc; (ii) roads with high target beneficiaries; and (iii) strategically important roads that have good linkage in the development of road communication networks.
+The identified roads were finalized through the workshop organized in the pourashava in the presence of the mayor, councilors, Engineers and invited officials from relevant organizations.

+- 53. To accommodate climate change related inundation and annual floods, each road was assessed against whether: (i) existing crest level is 600 millimetres (mm) above existing normal flood level; (ii) road embankments are protected against annual floods; and (iii) drainage is adequate to accommodate rainfall runoff.
+Appendix 3 outlines proposed standards and additional climate change measures for level of service for proposed roads. - 54.
 The major considerations adopted for design were as follows: (i) LGED's road design manual and standards followed.
 The road design type 6 for BC pavement was considered, with some modifications; (ii) guidelines on climate change resilience and adaptation measures (Appendix 3) were studied and accommodated as necessary; and (iii) existing bitumen finished surface (BFS) and HBB roads were considered for improvement with CC or reinforced cement concrete (RCC)pavement where necessary, with modified design standard.
 In general, the following are the major features of the roads and design guidelines: - (i) The roads lying on low level of lands are vulnerable to flood water and/or rainwater and hence require CC/RCC surface instead of asphalt surface.
-Roads lying on low-lands with heavy traffic loads will be improved with RCC and DBC surface works. - (ii) The roads with poor quality of side drains will be improved along with side drain improvement by replacing the existing brick-drains with RCC drains to withstand heavy traffic loads. - 55.
-Table 5 presents the proposed roads & drains for rehabilitation in Rangamati Pourashava Figures 3 to 5 show the typical sections of different types of road & drain that may be used in the subproject.
-This IEE covers fifteen roads with total length of 4.247 Km and nine drains with total length of 1.639 Km (Phase-I, Table 5) to be improvement/rehabilitated under Phase 1 (see implementation schedule).
-This IEE has been updated with the final roads and drains designs.
+Roads lying on low-lands with heavy traffic loads will be improved with RCC and DBC surface works. - 55.
+Table 5 presents the proposed roads & drains for rehabilitation in Panchgarh Pourashava Figures 3 and 4 show the typical sections of different types of roads that may be used in the subproject.
+This IEE covers 25 (twenty five) roads with total length of 11.79 km and drains with total length of 5674 m (Phase-I, Table 5) to be rehabilitated under Phase 1 (see implementation schedule).
+This IEE has been updated with the final road designs.

-Table 5: Proposed Roads and Drains for Rehabilitation/Construction in Rangamati Pourashava.
+Table 5: Proposed Roads and Drains for Rehabilitation/Construction in Panchgarh Pourashava.